Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Introduction

-However, all these studies are model based and modelling of power networks is difficult.
+However, all these studies are model-based and modelling of power networks is difficult.
+Furthermore, stability analysis and influence characterization are usually performed in terms of participation factors \cite{participation_part1}, where one considers a linearized model of the power network.
+This often leads to crude approximations and may result in erroneous conclusions.
 Moreover, with the huge amount of data available nowadays, there is a strong necessity for data-driven causality and influence characterization.
-In this paper, we address this problem and show how data-driven causality and influence characterization can lead to a better understanding of power system operation.
-Here, we obtain information transfer measure from the time-series measurements of the dynamic state variables of the power system.
-Thereby, we identify the dynamic states which are most influential in the power network and also how they affect the overall system stability.
-For this purpose, we analyze a simple 3 bus example for stability characterization \cite{ajjarapu_bifurcation}.
-In particular, we show how information transfer measure, computed from data, can identify the nature (angle or voltage instability) of instability and the state(s) responsible for the instability.
-Further, a standard IEEE 9 bus system is studied for influence characterization and identifying dominating dynamic states in overall system behavior.
+In this paper, we address these issues and show how data-driven causality and influence characterization can lead to a better understanding of power system operation.
+In particular, we use Koopman operator theoretic ideas \cite{Lasota,mezic_applied_koopmanism,sinha_equivariant_IFAC,sinha_sparse_koopman_acc,sinha_sparse_koopman_arxiv} to approximate the dynamics of the power network and use the obtained Koopman model to compute the information transfer measure.
+One of the main advantages of the Koopman model is the fact that it is \emph{not} a linearized model and it accounts for the nonlinearities of the underlying system.
+Furthermore, the Koopman model can be computed easily from time-series data and we leverage this to compute the information transfer between the various states (subspaces) of the power network, which is then used for stability classification and influence characterization in the power grid.
+We demonstrate the efficacy of the proposed approach on two different power networks, namely, stability characterization of the well-studied 3-bus system and the IEEE 9-bus system where we characterize both influence and stability.

-The rest of the paper is structured as follows.
-In section \ref{section_IT} we review the concept of information transfer in a dynamical system.
-In section \ref{section_data_IT}, we will discuss the information transfer computation algorithm in a data driven scenario.
-In section \ref{section_3_bus} we show how information transfer measure, computed from time-series data, can be used for stability characterization of a power network, where we reproduce the known stability results of the 3 bus system.
-This is followed by information based influence characterization of the IEEE 9 bus system in section \ref{section_9_bus}.
-Finally the paper is concluded in section \ref{section_conclusion}.
+The paper is organized as follows.
+In section \ref{section_IT} we review the concept of information transfer in a dynamical system and in section \ref{section_data_IT} we discuss the algorithm for data-driven computation of information transfer.
+In section \ref{section_3_bus} we characterize the small-signal stability of the IEEE 3 bus system followed by influence characterization and stability analysis of IEEE 9-bus system in section \ref{section_9_bus}.
+Finally we conclude the paper in section \ref{section_conclusion}.